riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-zoom-ai.md

 description: Learn how to use Zoom.AI to capture, transcribe, and analyze in-person meetings by starting a solo meeting on your mobile device, providing you with AI-generated transcripts, highlights, chapters, and action items.
 ---

-Recording in-person meetings with Zoom.AI: A practical guide

-## Summary
 This article explains how to use Zoom.AI to record and analyze in-person meetings by starting a solo Zoom meeting on your mobile device during real-world conversations.
 The method provides transcripts, highlights, smart chapters, and action items from in-person discussions.
 The technique requires a Zoom Workplace Pro account or higher with Smart Recording enabled, and always requires consent from all participants.

 ## Why use Zoom.AI for in-person meetings?